The Ekedahl-Oort type of Jacobians of Hermitian curves: Introduction

 \subsection{Earlier work}

 After finishing this research, we became aware of some other results about the cohomology of Hermitian curves.
 In \cite{hj90}, the authors study filtrations of the crystalline cohomology of Hermitian curves with the motivation of understanding filtrations of Weyl modules of algebraic groups.
 In \cite{dum95, dum99}, Dummigan analyzes ${\rm Jac}(X_q)$ viewed as a constant abelian variety over the function field of $X_q$.
-His motivation is to study the structure of the Shafarevich-Tate group $\Sha$ of ${\rm Jac}(X_q)$ and the determinant of the lattice ${\rm End}_{\FF_{q^2}}({\rm Jac}(X_q))$.
+His motivation is to study the structure of the Tate-Shafarevich group $\Sha$ of ${\rm Jac}(X_q)$ and the determinant of the lattice ${\rm End}_{\FF_{q^2}}({\rm Jac}(X_q))$.
 In particular, he proves that $\Sha$ is trivial if and only if $n \leq 2$ and the smallest power of $p$ annihilating $\Sha$ is $p^{\lfloor n/3\rfloor}$.
 He uses the alternative equation $u^{q+1}+v^{q+1}+w^{q+1}=0$ for $X_q$ to find a basis for the crystalline cohomology of the lifting $X_q^*$ of $X_q$ over the Witt vectors which is convenient for computing the action of $F$.
 As part of \cite{dum95}, Dummigan finds the structure of $\Hdr$ as an $\FF_{q^2}[G]$-module and as an $\FF_p[G]$-module.

-His method relies heavily on a property of the Hermitian curve which is quite rare, namely that there is a decomposition of $\Hdr$ into one-dimensional eigenspaces for a group of prime-to-$p$ automorphisms.
-In contrast, the method in this paper using the action of $F$ and $V$ on $\Hdr$ can be used to compute the Ekedahl-Oort type for a wide class of Jacobians.
+It appears that the blocks defined in Definition \ref{Dblock} are the indecomposable $\FF_{q^2}[G]$-modules of $\Hdr$.
+It might be possible to cut Section \ref{SFV} of this paper by referring to \cite{dum95}.
+We decided to include the material in Section \ref{SFV} because the method in \cite{dum95} relies heavily on a property of the Hermitian curve which is quite rare, namely that there is a decomposition of $\Hdr$ into one-dimensional eigenspaces for a group of prime-to-$p$ automorphisms.
+In contrast, the method in Section \ref{SFV} involving the action of $F$ and $V$ on $\Hdr$ can be used to compute the Ekedahl-Oort type for a wide class of Jacobians.
 In addition, our description of the combinatorial structure in terms of orbits of $\Ttwo$ may be easier to work with than the {\it circle diagrams} of \cite[Section 7]{dum95}.